corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/shell.md

 ## Ways of using the Corda shell

-There are two ways of using the Corda shell:
+There are three ways of using the Corda shell:

 * A standalone application which you can run using `corda-standalone-shell`.
 * A driver within your node, accessible via the `corda-shell.jar`.
-You can also use SSH to access the shell remotely using this method.
+* If you use a driver within your node, you can also use SSH to access the shell remotely.
+To do that, you must configure the driver to enable the SSH access.

 The standalone application is the only way to use the shell and keep a log of your commands.